AdaiasMagdiel/meta-ai-api/README.md

+Segue a versão do README com a seção de instalação adicionada:

+---

 # PHP MetaAI API Wrapper

 MetaAI is a PHP library designed to seamlessly interact with Meta's AI APIs, which power the backend of [meta.ai](https://www.meta.ai/).
 This library simplifies the complexities of authentication and communication, offering a user-friendly interface for sending queries and receiving responses from Meta AI.